FastSmelt/KitPvP-master/README.md

 # KitPvP

-The KitPvP plugin for Lemin.
+The KitPvP plugin for FileRunner.